oddeyemotion/arris-doc-site/additional-knowledge/A00-competitive-robot-basic-101.md

 ---
 icon: ":mechanical_arm:"
-label: A01⠀Competitive robot basic 101
+label: A00⠀Competitive robot basic 101
 ---
-# Competitive robot basic 101
+# :mechanical_arm: Competitive robot basic 101

 !!!
 Update on May 22nd, 2023: *This article served as the training material for the project [Submarine](/projects/04-submarine.md).
 I'm using translation tool on what I originally wrote for the team (in Vietnamese), I will re-write everything in future updates :<*